animotionjs/animotion/packages/docs/src/routes/docs/motion/+page.md

 <All />

-You can animate different tweens at the same using the `all` method:
+If you want to combine and play animations at the same time without having to think about where to put `await` you can write a simple `all` function:

 ```svelte
 <script>